House of the Dragon: Targaryen family tree explained for new Game of Thrones show

 There’s a huge host of new characters to get to know, and everyone seems to have similar names, and then there’s the incest...

-So here’s everything you need to know about the main members of the Targaryen family tree in the House of the Dragon, and how they relate to one another.
+So here’s everything you need to know about the main members of the Targaryen family tree in the House of the Dragon, and how they relate to their Game of Thrones descendent Daenerys Targaryen.

 Warning: the last image in this article contains mild spoilers for relationships in House of the Dragon.